Super Bowl Liability

 - Ensure safe walkways by shoveling snow to make a path or raking or sweeping leaves and other debris away from porches, decks, sidewalks and driveways.
 Also, keep walkways well lit.

 For more information about your Homeowners or Renters insurance policy or your liability limits, contact your insurance company or agent.
+For more information about how to protect your family and home, call NW Insurance Council at (800) 664-4942.

 View All Posts